tidyverse/tidyverse.org/content/blog/2020-05-dplyr-1-0-0-last-minute-additions/index.markdown

 #> 3 Bespin      Human       1
 ```

 That's because `summarise()` always peels off the last group, based on the logic that this group now occupies a single row so there's no point grouping by it.
-This behaviour made perfect sense to me at the time I implemented it, but it's been a long standing source of confusion amongst dplyr users (and it doesn't make sense if your summary [returns multiple rows](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-summarise/)).
+This behaviour made perfect sense to me at the time I implemented it, but it's been a long standing source of confusion among dplyr users (and it doesn't make sense if your summary [returns multiple rows](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-summarise/)).

 Unfortunately, it would be very difficult to change this default now because a lot of code probably relies on it.
-Instead, we're doing the next best thing: exposing the default behaviour more explicit and making it easier to change.
+Instead, we're doing the next best thing: exposing the default behaviour more explicitly and making it easier to change.
 In dplyr 1.0.0, the code above will display a message telling you how the result has been grouped:

 ```r